 Kazuko Miyamoto

-Public Collections include: The Metropolitan Museum of Art, New York, Museum of Modern Art, Print Collection, NYC, Wadsworth Antheneum, Princeton University Art Museum, National Museum of Modern Art, Tokyo (MOMAT), National Museum of Modern Art, Kyoto, Japan, Neue Gallerie der Stadt, Linz, Austria, Lentos Art Museum, Linz, Austria, Art Gallery of New South Wales, Sydney), Smithsonian American Art Museum, Washington DC, Yale University Art Gallery, New Haven, CT, Daimler Art Collection, Berlin.
+Miyamoto’s work is in the following public collections: Solomon R. Guggenheim Museum, NYC; The Metropolitan Museum of Art, NYC; Museum of Modern Art, Print Collection, NYC; SFMOMA, San Francisco, CA; Wadsworth Atheneum, Hartford, CT; Princeton University Art Museum, Princeton, NJ; National Museum of Modern Art, Tokyo, JP; National Museum of Modern Art, Kyoto, JP; Neue Gallerie der Stadt, Linz, AT; Lentos Art Museum, Linz, AT; Art Gallery of New South Wales, Sydney, AU; Smithsonian American Art Museum, Washington DC; Yale University Art Gallery, New Haven, CT; Daimler Art Collection, Berlin, DE.

 Solo Exhibitions